gvwilson/thirdbit/src/fiction/iffy/index.md

 "Honesty ain't special!"
 Iffy protested automatically.
 Still smiling,
-her foster mother pulled her into a hug and kissed the shaven top of her head, then gently pulled the door of the storage locker closed behind her.
+her foster mother pulled her into a hug and kissed the shaven top of her head, then gently closed the door of the storage locker behind her.

 Iffy took her nature book out from under her mattress and lay on her stomach to page through it.